NIELIT University(Govt. of India Institution) Admissions

-Direct admission to BTech colleges: BTech aspirants looking of direct admission to good colleges will find this article useful.
-Engineering is a very diverse field and a common way of admission into engineering is through various entrance exams, some institutes also offer direct admission to BTech courses.
+Direct admission to BTech colleges: BTech aspirants looking for direct admission to good colleges will find this article useful.
+Engineering is a very diverse field, and a common way of admission into engineering is through various entrance exams; some institutes also offer direct admission to BTech courses.
 There are about 7836 engineering colleges in India.
-They offer various modes of education like full-time, online, distance, and part-time.
+They offer various modes of education, like full-time, online, distance, and part-time.
 A few private institutions offer direct admission based on certain eligibility conditions.
-The eligibility criteria for direct admission includes an exception merit of the candidates in the qualifying exams related to the interested BTech course.
+The eligibility criteria for direct admission include an exceptional merit of the candidates in the qualifying exams related to the interested BTech course.

 Popular B.Tech Examinations in India